riapacheco/table-demo/README.md

 ![header added to table](https://firebasestorage.googleapis.com/v0/b/riapi-65069.appspot.com/o/blog%2FScreen%20Shot%202022-07-14%20at%2010.15.26%20PM.png?alt=media&token=fce9d298-4747-488d-be95-30413cf4cc38)

 # Performance-Improving Scrolling
-One core tool we'll pull from angular's CDK is is it's `virtual scroll` viewport.
+One core tool we'll pull from Angular's CDK is is it's `virtual scroll` viewport.
 This creates a height-restricted view that only renders data that's visible in the viewport, which drastically improves performance.
 Import the CDK package from Angular by running the following in your terminal:
 ```bash
 npm install @angular/cdk